Logistics

 • You have used the Customizing function Maintain Budget Profile to create a budget profile and assign your WBS elements.

-You have used the Customizing function Define Tolerance Limits to define the limits for your controlling area and your budget profile at which warning messages and error messages will be generated, thus activating the active availability control.
+• You have used the Customizing function Define Tolerance Limits to define the limits for your controlling area and your budget profile, the thresholds at which warning messages and error messages are issued, thereby activating active availability control.

 Conclusion